socalpython/SoCalPython.org/README.rst

 Infrastructure
 --------------

-This repository contains the site source.
-The site itself is deployed on Netlify from a different repository, generated from this source.
+The site is deployed on Netlify from the `master` branch of this repository, fully generated from this source.
 The domain is registered by @nkantar through Hover, and SSL is provided by Let's Encrypt.

 Code of Conduct